tripplet/google-music-helper/README.md

 google-music-helper
 ===================

-Allows to play and pause music from the "Google Music" service directly from the statusbar.
+Allows to play and pause music from the "Google Play Music" service directly from the statusbar.
 Working with multimedia keys: play, rewind = previous song, forward = next song

 #Download: